-Parameter Entity/Actor Specification FDG Administration Technologist Technologist shall administer FDG intravenously through a large bore (21 gauge) indwelling catheter placed anatomically remote to any sites of suspected pathology, preferably in an antecubital vein.
+Parameter Entity/Actor Specification FDG Administration Technologist Technologist shall administer FDG intravenously through a large bore (24 gauge or larger) indwelling catheter placed anatomically remote to any sites of suspected pathology, preferably in an antecubital vein.
 Intravenous ports should not be used, unless no other venous access is available.
 In the case of manual administration, a three-way valve system should be attached to the intravenous cannula so as to allow at least a 10 cc normal (0.9% NaCl) saline flush following FDG injection.
-Suspected infiltration or extraneous leakage Technologist and/or Physician or Physicist Technologist shall 1.
-Record the event and expected amount of FDG: [Minor (estimated less than 5%), Moderate (estimated more than 5% and less than 20%), Severe (estimated more than 20%)].
-Estimation will be done based on images and/or known injected volumes.
-2. Image the infiltration site.
+For automated injection devices alternate flushing mechanisms are allowed.
+Suspected infiltration or extraneous leakage Technologist and/or Physician or Physicist Technologist shall document any suspected infiltration, leakage, or external contamination and consider scanning the injection site and/or contaminated materials.
 Record the event and expected amount of FDG into the common data format mechanism (Appendix E).